ttnnijmegen/domoticahass/README.md

 ## Step 1b (technical) - configure the wifi like home

-We will use an EP8266 or ESP32 to make a WiFi access point that provides NAT and internet access through the hacker space wifi network.
+We will use an EP8266 to make a WiFi access point that provides NAT and internet access through the hacker space wifi network.

-You will have to install drivers on your computer for the ESP32 and ESP8266 to work with arduino.
+You will have to install drivers on your computer for the ESP8266 to work with arduino.

-The steps will help you to install arduino on your laptop and get an ESP32 and ESP8266 node to work with arduino.
+The steps will help you to install arduino on your laptop and get an ESP8266 node to work with arduino.

-For the ESP32 follow the instructions on [this](https://randomnerdtutorials.com/getting-started-with-esp32/) link

 For the ESP8266 follow the instructions on [this](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/) link